 - Fortified, if you prefer (usually calcium and vitamin D)

 Avoid or limit consumption of almond milk that:

 - Is high in added sugar.
-This adds unecessary calories and will spike your blood sugar – something that can be an issue, particularly if you’ve been diagnosed with gestational diabetes
+This adds unnecessary calories and will spike your blood sugar level – something that can be an issue, particularly if you’ve been diagnosed with gestational diabetes

 - Contains gums or emulsifiers.
 Although safe in small amounts, one study identified gut problems caused by carrageenan, a common thickener made from seaweed (source: Palacky University).